Canada heads to Women’s World Cup with point to prove

 The Canadian women reported to training camp in the Gold Coast on June 28, to acclimatize to Australian time and weather conditions, and bond as a group.
 They celebrated Canada Day together, among other things singing along to Bryan Adams songs.

 Several key players have battled to return, including Nichelle Prince (ACL), Shelina Zadorsky (illness) and Deanne Rose (Achilles).
-Ms. Prince, Ms. Zadorsky and Ms. Rose made the team; Ms. Scott did not.
+Prince, Zadorsky and Rose made the team; Scott did not.
 Canada will also be without veteran Janine Beckie, ruled out in March when she tore her ACL, as well as Jade Rose, who recently withdrew because of an injury in training.

 And despite Canada’s challenges, she added optimistically, “You have to believe if you’re ever going to make anything happen.”